alephium/docs/docs/5min-overview.md

 <CardSection
   id="Quickstart"
-  description="Welcome to Alephium, the first operational sharded blockchain bringing scalability, ETH-inspired smart contracts, and dApps capabilities to Bitcoin's proven core technologies while ensuring better performance and improved energy efficiency."
+  description="Welcome to Alephium, the first operational sharded blockchain that brings scalability and smart contracts to Bitcoin's proven core technologies, delivering enhanced performance and improved energy efficiency."
 >
   <Card
     title="Build dApps"
     icon={<PhoneDesktopRegular />}
     to="/dapps"
-    description="Get started with building dApps on Alephium using Ralph programming language and SDK."
+    description="Begin building dApps on Alephium using the Ralph programming language and SDK."
   />
   <Card
     title="Learn Ralph"
     icon={<LocalLanguageRegular />}
     to="/dapps/ralph/getting-started"
-    description="Learn Ralph, the smart contract programming language for Alephium that focuses on security, simplicity and efficiency."
+    description="Explore Ralph, the smart contract programming language for Alephium, focused on security, simplicity and efficiency."
   />
   <Card
     title="Run Nodes"
     icon={<RocketRegular />}
     to="/full-node/getting-started"
-    description="Running Alephium full node is important for the security and decentralization of the network."
+    description="Running Alephium full node is crucial for the security and decentralization of the network."
   />
   <Card
     title="Wallets"
     icon={<WalletRegular />}
     to="/wallet"
-    description="Alephium offers a suite of wallets which are designed for ease-of-use, to make Alephium’s technology accessible for all."
+    description="Alephium offers a suite of user-friendly wallets to make its technology accessible to everyone."
   />
   <Card
     title="Mining"